Skip to main content

 2023

-The efficiency rubric puts League Of Conservation Voters Education Fund at a B grade: a composite of 77/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts League Of Conservation Voters Education Fund at a B grade: a composite of 79/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 At $51.5M in 2023 revenue, League Of Conservation Voters Education Fund sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-League Of Conservation Voters Education Fund directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, League Of Conservation Voters Education Fund scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 League Of Conservation Voters Education Fund reported $51.5M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: League Of Conservation Voters Education Fund reports $208,696 in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $51.5M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 League Of Conservation Voters Education Fund works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 $51.5M